I like this foot warts treatments page because there are a huge amount of myths dispelled quite easily.

 You see the acid is accumulative- it builds up until it works- which is breaking down the skin.
 This is what you want to occur, and it can happen quick and it can be painful- you need to be aware of the signs- your health professional should tell you.
 The wart has now gone and your body now needs to rebuild the area, and for someone who is healthy, that should take about a week.

 It is supposed to cause a blister under the wart and "lift it out".
 The problem is that you need 2-3 times/week visits to get a good hold of the plantars wart.
-And it is very painful.
+And it can be very painful.

 So sometimes it is not recommended for kids, or even adults :) You see you have to hold the spray on the area for at least ten seconds.
 Most of us would hold it for 3 and be done with it and wonder why the plantars wart isn't healing.